What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 • Avoid archiving emails as PST files and backing them up onto a hard drive, as PST files are not tamper-proof, are prone to corruption, are device-specific and can be used to circumvent retention policies.

-• Consider any challenges your organization faces or requirements you are subject to carefully before deciding which email archiving solution to invest your hard-earned money into.
+• Consider any challenges your organization faces or requirements you are subject to carefully before deciding on an archiving solution.

 Avatar photo